hotosm/ActivationCurriculum/hot_reporting_effective_documentation_for_activati/capture_progress.md

 ### Review

-If the settings are correct on a website update, the post will automatically be attached to the Activation's project page?
+If the settings are correct on a website update, the post will automatically be attached to the existing Activation's project page?

 * True
 * False